o11y-weekly/o11y-weekly.github.io/2023-11-09_Monotonicity/demo/README.md

 The cumulative model trade-offs are not really compatible to support exact counters due to non monotonic issue and data loss.

-This demo illustrate those trade-offs for observability.
+This demo illustrates those trade-offs for observability.

 ## Context
 Run the docker compose demo with prometheus and an app to increment a counter.